-Students should be between 18-30 years old, enrolled full-time at a 4-year accredited university in the United States, and have the status of a rising junior or senior.
+Students should be between 18-30 years old, enrolled full-time at a 4-year accredited university in the United States, and have the status of a sophomore or junior at the time of application.

 Students who have completed two years of community college and are enrolled full-time for the following term at a four-year accredited university are eligible to apply for the fellowship.
 All fellows must have the status of an enrolled student to participate on the program.

-The current focus of this fellowship is on the field of sustainability.
-Interested applicants should have a background – educational, professional, or volunteer – that shows their interest in and commitment to a career path in this field.
+The current focus of this fellowship is on civic engagement and youth involvement.
+Interested applicants should have a background – educational, professional, or volunteer – that shows their interest in and commitment to this focus.

 This fellowship is meant for students who have not had the opportunity to study, intern, or live abroad before.
 Strong preference will be given to applicants from underrepresented groups.
 This includes, but is not limited to: Pell Grant recipients; veterans; first-generation college students; STEM majors; members of minority communities within the United States; and non-traditional students.
 Cultural Vistas recognizes a broad definition of the term 'underrepresented.'

-Applicants should have a strong interest in the field of sustainability, and be passionate about the potential for the international exchange of ideas in this field.
+Applicants should be able to demonstrate their interest and commitment to entrepreneurship and innovation, and be passionate about the potential for the international exchange of ideas in this field.
 They should be open-minded, flexible, and curious about cultures other than their own.